Recurring Tasks

 When services are set up with recurring tasks, the entire chain from proposal acceptance through to task generation is automated.

-Team Assignment
+User and Team Assignment

 Recurring task templates can be assigned to specific users or task teams.
 When tasks are generated, they inherit the assignment from the template, so work is distributed to the right people automatically.